nizzebro/XmlParser/README.md

 # XmlParser
 A simple C++ class for parsing large XML, aimed at a maximum speed and minimum overhead. <br>
-Works as a stream with buffer which reads fixed-sized chunks.
+Works as a stream with its own buffer reading fixed-sized chunks.
 Entities are processed one-by-one.  <br>
 Currently supports utf-8 only.

     XmlParser p;